Unravelling the ocean’s secrets

 ‘We need to know what these kinds of numbers are, and how big the forces are,’ says Altieri.

-Nitrogen isotope knowledge is so advanced that a trained eye can tell if the nitrogen aerosols in an air sample was shaped by lightning, from burning crop residue after harvest, a savannah wildfire, a coal-fired power station, or a vehicle.
+Nitrogen isotope knowledge is so advanced that a trained eye can tell if the nitrogen aerosols in an air sample were shaped by lightning, from burning crop residue after harvest, a savannah wildfire, a coal-fired power station, or a vehicle.

 It’s even possible to tell if, for instance, nitrogen resulting from burned biomass is from the African continent, or from India.